- UNDP around the world

 The end of the Union of Serbia and Montenegro marked the closing chapter in the history of the separation of the six republics of the old Socialist Republic of Yugoslavia which was proclaimed in 1945 and comprised Serbia, Montenegro, Slovenia, Croatia, Bosnia-Herzegovina and FYR Macedonia.

 Serbia scores relatively well on the Human Development Index (HDI).
-In 2012 HDI was estimated at 0.769, thus positioning Serbia in the high human development category.
+In 2014 HDI was 0.745, thus positioning Serbia in the high human development category.
 The country’s average annual increase is about 0.6 %, which is consistent with the projected Country Program Document target.
 Serbia is, however, facing structural problems that will constrain long-term growth and threaten sustained gains in the HDI.

 Serbia is an official candidate for membership in the European Union, but not has opened the EU entry talks yet.
 Serbia is an upper-middle income economy (WB, IMF), which has made largest progress in the region in terms of overall democracy scores (FH) and overall democratic, economic and governance transformation.